 "Now welcome Fenix—an S-rank student!
 This battle is going to be a treat!"
 The announcer shouted.

 The audience erupted into high-pitched screams as Fenix stepped onto the field, revealing his face on the Jumbotron.
-Aura calmed enough to get irritated by this.
+Aura calmed down enough to get irritated by this.

 "And his opponent—Fleet from the A-ranked division!"